 Remember, this was a time when the Heavy Metal movement just started to build some decent momentum.
 With a population over much of the globe still being pretty closed like so many clams to these new sounds.
 So, such depictions, coupled with Dio’s high-pitched screaming was seen as the work of Satanists.
 The very same thing happened to Iron Maiden when they released The Number of the Beast in 1982.

-The Last in Line may still be a bit rough around the edges, but surely projects a much improved level of maturity compared to Holy Diver.
+The Last in Line may still be a bit rough around the edges, but surely projects a much-improved level of maturity compared to Holy Diver.
 The quality only seriously started slipping by the arrival of Sacred Heart.
 And this comes somewhat as a surprise.
 Usually, the abyss looms right at second base.
-Yet, Dio let the lines slacken somewhat only by the third album, albeit the signs of doom are already visible on The Last In Line for sure.
+Yet, Dio let the lines slacken somewhat only by the third album.

 Yet, much improvement found its way back into Dio‘s offerings later with the excellent Dream Evil and the somewhat belated, but still juicy Lock Up The Wolves.
 After that things started to drift again, kind of aimlessly towards dark rocks looming at the horizon.

 The Last in Line hits the ground running with two straight killer tracks.
 Both We Rock and The Last in Line – the title offering – just race forward like there is no tomorrow.
 A no-nonsense, straightforward, and very speedy delivery of Heavy Metal that quickly became part of the staple of Dio tracks for any metalhead’s music collection.
 Two heavy rollers at the beginning of the tracklist should pave the way for more goodness to reach our ears.